teambit/docs/docs/bit-scopes/remote-scope.md

 ---
 id: remote-scope
-title: Hosting Components
+title: Remote Components
 ---

 Scope is a virtual storage for components.
-Bit uses Scopes to save versions of [Bit Components](/essentials/components) and access them as needed.
+Bit uses Scopes to save versions of [Bit Components](/bit-components/component-overview) and access them as needed.

 Set **Scopes** on remote servers to share components.
 Storing components on a remote scope makes them available for reuse in other projects.
 Use the `import` and `export` commands to fetch and push components from and to remote scopes.